elisa-actions/jira-issue/README.md

 # GitHub Action Jira Issue

-With this action you can create Jira issues from your GitHub Actions pipeline.
+With this action you can create Jira issues or versions from your GitHub Actions pipeline.

 Example configuration for automatic release and ticket creation when a pull request is merged: